Joe Arpaio loses sheriff’s race in 2nd failed comeback bid

 PHOENIX (AP) — Joe Arpaio on Friday was narrowly defeated in his bid to win back the sheriff’s post in metro Phoenix that he held for 24 years before being voted out in 2016 amid voter frustrations over his taxpayer-funded legal bills, his penchant for self-promotion and a defiant streak that led to his now-pardoned criminal conviction.

-Arpaio lost the Republican primary for Maricopa County sheriff to his former top aide, Jerry Sheridan.
+Arpaio lost by more than 6,200 votes in the Republican primary for Maricopa County sheriff to his former top aide, Jerry Sheridan.

 In the Nov.
 3 general election, Sheridan will face Democrat Paul Penzone, who unseated Arpaio four years ago.

+Arpaio said he believes some supporters who have thanked him in recent years for his service really meant they wanted him to move on from politics.

+“What they meant is it’s time to go fishing,” said Arpaio, who isn’t an angler.
+“I still took a shot at it.
+I’m not ashamed.
+I could have won this one.”

 The loss marked Arpaio’s second failed attempt to return to politics.
 He ran an unsuccessful primary campaign for U.S. Senate in 2018, not long after President Donald Trump had pardoned his 2017 criminal contempt of court conviction for disobeying a judge’s order in a racial profiling case.

 As metro Phoenix’s sheriff from 1992 through 2016, Arpaio rose to political prominence by creating old-time chain gangs and housing inmates in tents during triple-digit heat.
-But he is most well known for launching immigration crackdowns, some of which contributed significantly to his political downfall.
+But he is most well-known for launching immigration crackdowns, some of which contributed significantly to his political downfall.

 While his defiant streak played well with voters for many years, Arpaio faced heavy criticism for taking on policies that he knew were controversial and racking up $147 million in taxpayer-funded legal bills.
 His agency also botched the investigations of more than 400 sex-crimes complaints made to his office.